osmosis-labs/assetlists/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Asset is registered to the [Cosmos Chain Registry](https://github.com/cosmos/chain-registry).
 - [ ] Add asset to bottom of `zone_assets.json`.
    - [ ] `chain_name` and `base_denom` are provided and use values exactly as defined at the Chain Registry.
-   - [ ] `path` is provided, and the IBC channel referenced is registered at the Chain Registry (unless native to Osmosis).
+   - [ ] `path` is provided, and the IBC channel referenced is registered at the Chain Registry (skip if native to Osmosis).
    - [ ] `osmosis_verified` is set to `false`
-   - [ ] `listing_date_time_utc` is specified and accurate
    - [ ] Optional: `transfer_methods`, `peg_mechanism`, `override_properties`, `canonical`, `categories`, where necessary (see [README](https://github.com/osmosis-labs/assetlists/tree/main?tab=readme-ov-file#how-to-add-assets) for details).
-- [ ] I am aware that upgrading an asset to 'verified' status requires an additional PR to this repo (checklist below).
+- [ ] I am aware that upgrading an asset to 'Verified' status requires an additional PR to this repo (checklist below).

 ### Adding Chains